NREL/SOEP-QSS/README.md

 Deactivation is more of an issue for LIQSS methods because they set the highest derivative to zero when an interior point quantized representation start value occurs.

 Deactivation appears to be a fairly serious flaw in the QSS approach.
 To address this a time step to use as a threshold for detecting deactivation was added as an option (`dtInf`) and its use, especially for LIQSS methods, is highly recommended.
-(Due to numeric differentiation deactivation may cause a very smll, but not zero, highest derivative so we use a time step threshold.)
+(Due to numerical differentiation deactivation may cause a very smll, but not zero, highest derivative so we use a time step threshold.)
 To minimize effort expended on intrinsically deactivated variables a "relaxation" approach is used where the `dtInf` time step is doubled on each successive requantization while deactivation is detected.
 The concept of falling back to a lower-order QSS method for computing the next requantization time when deactivation occurs was found to be much less efficient and effective.

 #### Time Step Limits